Akindams/Akindams/README.md

 - 👋 Hi, I’m @Akindams
 - 👀 I’m interested in Ethical hacking
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning Jquery
-- 💞️ I’m looking to collaborate on an app project
+- 💞️ I’m looking to collaborate on an innovative web project
 - 📫 How to reach me....+2348104130948 via whatsapp

 <!---